 As a vascular neurology fellow, you will split your time between inpatient stroke care, ambulatory stroke care, and elective.

-1. Typically, fellows can expect to spend approximately 6 months in inpatient stroke care.
-Inpatient stroke care is divided into 3 rotations.
+1. Typically, fellows can expect to spend approximately six months in inpatient stroke care.
+Inpatient stroke care is divided into three rotations:

 - Consultative stroke management - involving acute stroke, telestroke, and inpatient consultations

 - Fellows typically spend one month rotating through our vascular neurology ambulatory clinics.